Casey Gwinn, Esq.

 Clint Carney is the Director of Operations for the Alliance.
 He oversees the Alliance’s operational and administrative functions under the direction of the Chief Executive Officer.
 Clint manages the agency’s day-to-day activities including program support, human resources, technology, planning, and finance support.

-Natalia Aguirre is the Director of Technical Assistance for the Alliance.
-She provides planning and support services, and training to developing and operating Family Justice Centers worldwide, including serving as the Conference Coordinator for the Annual International Family Justice Conference.
-Natalia also develops and maintains the Alliance’s new products and tools which are utilized by Family Justice Center staff and partner agencies.
+Natalia Aguirre is the Director of the National Polyvictimization Initiative for the Alliance.
+She provides planning and support services to the six demonstration sites.
+Previously, Natalia provided training to developing and operating Family Justice Centers worldwide.
+Natalia also develops and maintains new products and tools which are utilized by Family Justice Center staff and partner agencies.

 Director of Community Engagement